MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 Workplace Analytics has a variety of measures to help you visualize and analyze formal and informal relationships within your organization.
 This analysis can help you shape a business strategy that improves communication, making your business more effective and sustainable.

 To focus your analysis on specific subgroups or compare graphs from different time ranges or between different groups, you can create subgroup datasets and graphs within the selected (parent) dataset.
+For details, see  [To add new subgroup analysis](#to-add-new-subgroup-analysis).

 ## To add a new dataset